Xpra-org/xpra/docs/Usage/README.md

 <details>
   <summary>Access without SSH</summary>

-SSH is great, it provides secure authentication and encryption, it is available on all platforms and is well tested.
+SSH is great, it provides host verification, secure authentication and encryption, it is available on all platforms and is well tested.

 However, in some cases, you may not want to give remote users shell access, or you may want to share sessions between multiple remote users. \
-In this case, use TCP sockets:
+For this type of use case, you can use TCP sockets:
 ```shell
 xpra start --start=xterm --bind-tcp=0.0.0.0:10000
 ```